7 AXIS CNC MACHINING: HIGH ACCURACY & FLEXIBILITY

 A lot of other materials can be machined with it as well.
 But, manufacturing with seven-axis CNC machines can be costly.
 So, it is not usually preferred for dealing with relatively soft materials as there are cheaper alternatives.

 7 axis CNC machining centers have a confined workspace with limited capacity.
 They are suitable for machining small to medium-sized parts.
-Average-sized machining centers can fit parts with volume up to 1-2 cubic feet at best.
+Average-sized machining centers can fit parts with a volume up to 1-2 cubic feet at best.

 So, when you have huge things to machine, a machining center may not be the best option.
 However, there are bigger CNC machines available as well for machining very large parts.
 Such machines can cost a fortune and have a very high production cost.